nrfconnect/sdk-nrf/samples/bluetooth/central_hids/README.rst

 Testing
 =======

-After programming the sample to your development kit, you can test it either by connecting to another development kit that is running the :ref:`peripheral_hids_keyboard` sample, or by using `nRF Connect for Desktop`_ that emulates a HIDS server.
+After programming the sample to your development kit, you can test it either by connecting to another development kit that is running the :ref:`peripheral_hids_keyboard` sample, or by using the `Bluetooth Low Energy app`_ that emulates a HIDS server.

 Testing with another development kit